JackOswald/Video-Game-Store/README.md

 # Video Game Store

-A video game store website created to view and purchase games.
+A video game store website created to mimic various online ecommerce stores.

 # How To Run